livecode/livecode-ide/notes/bugfix-19547.md

-# Fixed bug preventing users from finding | in the script editor
+# Fixed bug preventing users from finding | and - in the script editor